gniewomir/nestjs-oauth-authorization-server/README.md

 I want to:
 - test some of my ideas on how to apply DDD to TS based backends.
 - test how well coding LLMs can follow patterns
-- have a base for future projects
+- have an own OAuth auth server for future projects

 Repo will be intentionally heavily overengineered for what it actually does.

+If somebody will find any use for it, great.
+But as long as it is not deployed I might force updates and squash migrations.
+You have been warned.

 # Documentation